| Important Information for Foreign Nationals:Concurrent filings of I-140s and I-485s

 adjustment of status application may be filed subsequently with a copy of

+the receipt notice for the immigrant petition.
 In some cases, however, where the I-140 has been pending for a number

 of months, filing an adjustment application now could actually slow down